loki156/zodiac/README.md

 # Zodiac-framework
-### The Advanced framework for Jimdo Creator Websites
+### The Advanced framework for Jimdo website builder

 To add the Zodiac framework to your own website, just copy the below code and paste it to **Edit Head** section: